Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 You are eligible for Alberta Health Care Insurance Plan (AHCIP) coverage if you are:

-- legally entitled to be or to remain in Canada and make your permanent home in Alberta
+- legally entitled to be in and remain in Canada and make your permanent home in Alberta

-- committed to being physically present in Alberta for at least 183 days in a 12-month period
+- committed to being physically present in Alberta for at least 183 days in any 12-month period

 - not claiming residency or obtaining benefits under a claim of residency in another province, territory or country